Paligo/regexml/regexml/README.md

   provided through the [qt3tests](https://github.com/w3c/qt3tests) project for testing XPath and XQuery.
 Most of those tests have been ported into simple Rust tests, which makes this package easier to maintain and debug.

+Now that the port is complete we expect this package to evolve separately wherever it may go - no 1 to 1 mapping with the original Java code is going to be maintained.